How to Date a Vintage Advertisement

 Government & Industry Marks

-Certain symbols appear only during defined periods—such as New Deal–era emblems or WWII utility and rationing references—allowing for precise dating.
+Certain symbols and references appear only during defined historical periods—such as New Deal programs or World War II utility and rationing language—allowing for more exact dating.

 Addresses & Postal Codes